jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

   </tbody>
 </table>

 In addition to the languages spoken by those of a particular race, every Cthonic cult also has a secret spoken language with its own distinct writing system.
-In general, these secret languages can be understood by intelligent Cthonians, corrupted mortals, and cultists who are within the Archon's influence.
+In general, any and all beings who are influenced by the specific Archon can understand these secret languages.
+Examples are intelligent Cthonians, corrupted mortals, and cultists.
 However, it is also possible to learn a Cthonic cult language through ordinary means.

 History
 -------